Academic Outreach Endowment Grants

 - Representation across academic divisions is desired, overall.

-- Community Engagement encourages applications from faculty and students who are new to this methodology, as well as from those who are more experienced.
+- Center for Community Engagement encourages applications from faculty and students who are new to this methodology, as well as from those who are more experienced.

 - AOE grants can fund local, national, and international projects.